a family class

-Ages: This is an adult class but open to ages 5+.
-Children under the age of 14 must be accompanied by an adult participant with a 2:1 ratio.
-An enrollment form and payment must be received for each person attending class, regardless of age.
+Ages: This is a family class open to ages 5+.
+A maximum of 2 children can be enrolled per one adult participate.
+Enrollment and payment must be received for each person attending class, regardless of age.

 Purchase an Earth Native Klean Kanteen Bottle

 Available to buy during registration - pick up at class!